Bell hooks: Teaching and writing

-During her time at Berea College, hooks also founded the bell hooks center along with professor Dr. M. Shadee Malaklou.
-The center was established to provide underrepresented students, especially black and brown, femme, queer, and Appalachian individuals at Berea College, a safe space where they can develop their activist expression, education, and work.
-The center cites hooks's work and her emphasis on the importance of feminism and love as the inspiration and guiding principles of the education it offers.
+During her time at Berea College, hooks founded the bell hooks center along with professor Dr. M. Shadee Malaklou.
+The center was established to provide underrepresented students, especially Black and brown, femme, queer, and Appalachian individuals at Berea College, a safe space where they can develop their activist expression, education, and work.
+The center cites hooks' work and her emphasis on the importance of feminism and love as the inspiration and guiding principles of the education it offers.
 The center offers events and programming with an emphasis on radical feminist and anti-racist thought.

 She was often critical of the films of Spike Lee.
-In her essay, 'Spike Lee Doing Malcolm X: Denying Black Pain', hooks argues that Lee's "film does not compel viewers to confront, challenge, and change.
+In her essay, "Spike Lee Doing Malcolm X: Denying Black Pain", hooks argues that Lee's "film does not compel viewers to confront, challenge, and change.
 It embraces and rewards passive response - inaction.
 It encourages us to weep, but not to fight."
-She saw Lee as an "insider" to the film industry, making a film for predominantly white audiences that followed the conventions of "other Hollywood epic ... fictive biographies".
+She saw Lee as an "insider" to the film industry, making a film for predominantly White audiences that followed the conventions of "other Hollywood epic ... fictive biographies".
 She described the first half of the film as being half "neo-minstrel spectacle" and half "tragic"; criticised the portrayal of Malcolm's relationship with Sophia as having the "same shallowness of vision" as Lee's other filmic portrayals of interracial relationships; and disavowed Denzel Washington's potential to escape his reputation as "everybody's nice guy", meaning that he could never portray Malcolm's "'threatening' physical presence".
 All of which made Malcolm "appear less militant, more open".
-In her reading of the film, Lee is "primarily fascinated by Malcolm's fierce critique of white racism" and his early view of racism as "a masculinist phallocentric struggle for power between white men and black men".
+In her reading of the film, Lee is "primarily fascinated by Malcolm's fierce critique of White racism" and his early view of racism as "a masculinist phallocentric struggle for power between White men and Black men".
 Thus, the film missed Malcolm's later politics in which he had a "critique of racism in conjunction with imperialism and colonialism" and the film "certainly" did not contain Malcolm's "critique of capitalism".
-She also said that he wrote Black women in the same objectifying way that White male filmmakers write the characters of White women.
+She also said that Lee wrote Black women in the same objectifying way that White male filmmakers write the characters of White women.

-She also criticized the documentary Paris Is Burning for depicting the ritual of the balls as a spectacle to "pleasure" white spectators.
+She also criticized the documentary Paris Is Burning for depicting the ritual of the balls as a spectacle to "pleasure" White spectators.

 She was inducted into the Kentucky Writers Hall of Fame in 2018.

-In 2020, during the George Floyd protests, there was a resurgence of interest in hooks's work on racism, feminism, and capitalism.
+In 2020, during the George Floyd protests, there was a resurgence of interest in hooks' work on racism, feminism, and capitalism.